-According to Public Works Director Greg Humora, the key to productivity would be to put a graphical interface into the hands of field workers.
+According to City Manager Greg Humora, the key to productivity would be to put a graphical interface into the hands of field workers.
 “It just makes more sense.
 With everything visual, it’s easier to search and find things and input information.”

 While Navigator incorporated location-based data through an Esri integration, making changes to that information could be challenging.
 Workers would submit revisions on marked-up drawings and the correction process was time-consuming.
 “They would get frustrated when they looked at a map and the information was still wrong,” Humora says.

 This problem was particularly evident with jurisdictional information.
 “La Mesa boundaries are all over the place,” says Humora.
 When dealing with storm drain issues, for example, “Open vegetative channels are tricky because it’s one channel but responsibility may be shared by the state, the city, and private homeowners.”
 Rather than having to go through technicians to obtain maps with ownership details, Humora wanted workers to be able to get the information in the field and update it on the spot.

 Cartegraph OMS allows field crews to do just that with user-friendly iPad tablets.
 This setup enables a seamless transition from the legacy system by tying existing data to a location-based platform and bringing the power of ArcGIS and Cartegraph to the field.
 These were strong selling points to get budget approval from decision makers, says Humora.

 Part of the training process was making sure field crews felt comfortable with the software.
 “We brought all the crews in for training so they saw from day one what they were going to be dealing with,” says Humora.
 “During implementation we could see how quickly people were able to pick up the iPads.
 The interface is very intuitive.
 Most of the crew was comfortable using it within within 1-2 days."

 "The interface is very intuitive.
 Most of the crew was comfortable using it within 1-2 days."